jianzhi-1/math-ucb/fa21-h110/README.md

 - The minimal polynomial shares the same roots as the characteristic polynomial.
   - \[Corollary] The minimal polynomial divides the characteristic polynomial (since *P(A) = 0* for characteristic polynomial)

+#### Jordan Canonical Form
+- The algebraic multiplicity of each eigenvalues give the size of the corresponding Jordan block.

 #### Minkowski-Hasse Theorem (*𝕂 = ℚ* or *𝕂 = ℤ<sub>p</sub>*)

 #### Orthogonal and Orthonormal